Nanostring-Biostats/GeomxTools/README.md

 ## Documentation

-To learn how to start using GeomxTools, view documentation for the version of this package installed in your system, start R and enter:
+To learn how to start using GeoMxTools, view documentation for the version of this package installed in your system, start R and enter:

 ``` r